 Even though they all come with different words and nuances, all of the Chinese languages use the same core set of Chinese characters.
 However, that doesn’t mean these languages are easy to deal with!

-Mandarin to English Translation Services
+Mandarin Chinese to English Legal Translation Services

 - In China, surnames go first instead of last.
 This may seem like a simple detail, but even small details can make a big impression in Chinese business dealings!

 - Everything needs to be formal.
-So, before you obtain your certified English to Chinese translation, make sure that they make the right impression in English.
+So, before you obtain your English to Chinese certified translation, make sure that they make the right impression in English.
 Forget about using any kind of slang or jokes.
 They probably won’t be understood properly, which means your Chinese business associates will simply view them as a waste of time!

 - Don’t just be formal in your writing; be formal with your research.
 Your Chinese counterparts will want to see that you know the ins and outs of every single detail.
 If you don’t have strong facts and figures to back up your position, even the most accurate Chinese language translation is going to look weak!